mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

         "content": "/rest/api/content/98305"
       }
     }

-These examples show how you can get and set content properties on your confluence content.
+You can also [use the confluenceContentProperties module](../modules/confluence/content-property.html) to extract data from your content properties and have it indexed and available for search in CQL.

 ## <a id="conditions-on-host-properties"></a>Conditions based on host properties

 Add-on properties can be referenced in the `entity_property_equal_to` condition to decide whether or not to show a web fragment.
-For example, the following is a valid condition on the addon property `activatedForUsers`:
+For example, the following is a valid condition on the add-on property `activatedForUsers`:

     {
         condition: "entity_property_equal_to",